Materials-Consortia/OPTIMADE/optimade.rst

 - The *end-of-data-marker* is this exact JSON: :val:`["PARTIAL-DATA-END", [""]]`.
 - A *reference-marker* is this exact JSON: :val:`["PARTIAL-DATA-REF", ["<url>"]]`, where :val:`"<url>"` is to be replaced with a URL being referenced.
+  A reference-marker MUST only occur in a place where the property being communicated could have an embedded list.
 - A *next-marker* is this exact JSON: :val:`["PARTIAL-DATA-NEXT", ["<url>"]]`, where :val:`"<url>"` is to be replaced with the target URL for the next link.

 There is no requirement on the syntax or format of the URLs provided in these markers.